ZOA-account/incident-reporting/InstallationGuide.md

 1. Make sure that under **IMPORT SETUP** "Create as new" is selected; optionally rename your application here
 1. Under **Related resources** you will find a SharePoint connection.
 Under **Select during import** select your admin or service account to make the connection to these resources.
 > If you do not see any connections, first click on **Create new** and create the required connection.
 You can also find the **Connections** interface from Power **Automate > Connections**.
-You will have to have connections between the account that owns the Flow and Power App and these services: **SharePoint Connection, Office 365 Outlook Connection, Office 365 Users Connection**, but the Power App will only use SharePoint Connection.
+You will have to have connections between the account that owns the Flow and Power App and these services: **SharePoint Connection, Office 365 Outlook Connection, Office 365 Users Connection**, but the Power App will only use SharePoint Connection

 4. Click on **Import** to import the application

 1. After a while the application will be installed